Introduction

 File Your Overdue Taxes: Step-by-Step Instructions

 - Double-Check Your Information: Before submitting, review your completed forms for accuracy.
 Mistakes can lead to delays or additional penalties, which can be significant.
-Remember, the failure-to-file penalty is 5% of the unpaid tax bill, increasing by 5% each month, up to a maximum of 25%.
+Remember, the is 5% of the unpaid tax bill, increasing by 5% each month, up to a maximum of 25%.

 - Retain Copies: After you submit, keep copies of your forms and any supporting documentation.
 This is crucial for future reference, especially if you need to claim a refund.